FUNCTIONAL REHABILITATION AND EXERCISE PROGRAMS

 Specialised Health is a dedicated provider of Exercise Physiology treatment and work conditioning services for customers within the Australian compensable schemes.

-Specialised Health is the leading provider of Exercise Physiology rehabilitation programs for those suffering chronic injuries and illnesses across Australia and New Zealand.
+Specialised Health is the leading provider of Exercise Physiology rehabilitation programs for the compensable schemes in Australia and New Zealand.

 Cancer Rehabilitation